-August 13, 1998.
+No landscaping or concrete wall face treatments were proposed or authorized under the emergency permit.
+The emergency permit was reported to the Commission on August 13, 1998.
 Condition #7 stipulated that "The final visual treatment of the facing of the retaining wall and any proposed bluff top landscaping are not included in this emergency permit but will be analyzed with the follow-up coastal development permit."
 Following the issuance of the emergency permit the retaining wall was constructed.

 On March 24, 1999, the applicants submitted an application for a follow-up coastal development permit to the emergency permit.
 This application was placed on the Commission's October 1999 agenda.
 The applicants, however, were in disagreement with the staff recommendation.
-The applicants contended that the special conditions concerning no irrigation, colororization and texturizing of the retaining wall was onerous and they requested additional time to respond to the staff recommendation.
+The applicants contended that the special conditions concerning no irrigation, colororization and texturizing of the retaining wall were onerous and they requested additional time to respond to the staff recommendation.
 Since the October 1999 Commission meeting was the last possible meeting for hearing, the applicants agreed to submit a new application following their withdrawal on October 14, 1999.
 A new application (this permit action) was received on January 24, 2000.
 This permit application (5-00-034) requests that work approved under the emergency permit (5-98-273-G) be permanently authorized.
 This permit application had been scheduled for the Commission's October 10th.
-Consequently this application has been rescheduled for the Commission's November 2000 meeting.
+Consequently this application was rescheduled for the Commission's November 2000 meeting.